ceu-lang/ceu/README.md

 ### `test-02.ceu`

-The example `test-02.ceu` is similar to `test-01.ceu`, but calls `_sleep` to make the application respect the "wall-clock time":
+Similar to `test-01.ceu`, but calls `_sleep` to make the application respect the "wall-clock time":

 ```
 $ cat samples/test-02.ceu